 Research and Development Communities (RDCs) form the core of our association.
-These communities bring together teacher educators, researchers in teacher education, and other stakeholders from across Europe and beyond to engage in meaningful exchange, collaboration, and professional development.
+These communities bring together teacher educators from diverse backgrounds, researchers in teacher education, and other stakeholders from across Europe and beyond to engage in meaningful exchange, collaboration, and professional development.

-RDC activities encompass a wide range of initiatives, including joint research projects, in-depth discussions on key issues in teacher education, the formulation of policy recommendations and strategic initiatives, the organisation of workshops, and the promotion of collegial exchange from an international perspective.
+RDC activities encompass a wide range of initiatives, including focused collegial exchange, joint research projects, in-depth discussions on key issues in teacher education, the formulation of policy recommendations and strategic initiatives, the organisation of workshops or even ATEE’s winter or spring conferences.
+RDC have shared many publications on a broad range of topics of teacher education and contribute to the Associations’ Journal, the European Journal of Teacher Education.

 How does it